Deformations of Asymptotically Conical $G_2$-Instantons: Preliminaries

 On a nearly K\"ahler manifold $\omega$ is not closed but the following equations are satisfied:

-In fact, a 6-manifold is nearly K\"ahler if and only if it is an $SU(3)$-structure manifold such that \eqref{eq:nkforms} holds \cite{friedrich1985first}.
-The $SU(3)$-structure is torsionful and therefore the holonomy group of the Levi-Civita connection $\nabla$ need not be an $SU(3)$ subgroup.
-There is however a distinguished connection on the tangent bundle with skew parallel torsion and holonomy $SU(3).$ This connection is known as the \emph{canonical connection} and is defined via the formula
+In fact, a 6-manifold is nearly K\"ahler if and only if it is an $ \text{SU}(3) $-structure manifold such that \eqref{eq:nkforms} holds \cite{friedrich1985first}.
+The $ \text{SU}(3) $-structure has non-vanishing torsion and therefore the holonomy group of the Levi-Civita connection $\nabla$ need not be an $ \text{SU}(3) $ subgroup.
+There is however a distinguished connection on the tangent bundle with skew parallel torsion and holonomy $ \text{SU}(3) .$ This connection is known as the \emph{canonical connection} and is defined via the formula

 for all $X,Y,Z\in\Gamma(T\Sigma).$ It proves useful to define a one parameter family of connections interpolating between the Levi-Civita connection and the canonical connection by setting

 for $t\in\R.$ The torsion tensor $T^t$ of the connection $\nabla^t$ is